jenniferemshepherd/CV/README.md

 - Road Cycling
 - Writing
 - Mental Wellbeing: yoga, mindfulness, meditation
+- Social justice and promoting equality
 - Strength & Conditioning
-- Social justice and promoting equality

 ## Education

 #### Makers Academy (November 2017 - March 2018)
 - Curious about code: I continued working on weekend projects beyond their deadline to consolidate my knowledge, understanding and application of what we had learned.
-- Fast, independent learner - despite no background in coding
+- Fast, independent learner: proactive in learning what was needed for  weekend challenge deadlines met punctually
 - Great collaborator: experienced in pair programming and delivering/receiving feedback
 - Agile/XP
 - Meticulous Test Driven Developer